cdklabs/construct-hub-webapp/docs/analytics.md

 If we see that most search journeys terminate at the *install* phase, we conclude users are finding what they're looking.

+To improve the search experience, we want to identify which search phrases didn't result in an installation.

 **Required metrics:**

 - `journeys.search.success`: Number of journeys that start with a search query, and end in an install.

-### Are users satisfied with the package pages?

-Continuous operation of construct libraries requires a reliable and clear source of documentation.
-This is offered by the specific package pages of the hub.
-An insufficient page will result in a poor experience as users develop against the construct library, and will cause general frustration.

-To know if users are satisfied, we look at the engagement they have with the package pages.
-Since package pages involve mainly viewing at the page, we define a positive experience as:

-- A user who spent more than X time on the package page following a direct visit, found it useful.

-Tracking individual requests is not sufficient to detect this interactions since we want to exclude users who stumbled upon a package page during a search journey.
-Specifically, we want to detect the following user journey:

-*package-page* --> *stay*

-If we see that most of these journeys are successful, we conclude users are satisfied with it.

-**Required metrics:**

-- `journeys.operate.success`: Number of journeys that start with a direct package page, and end in a successful interaction.
+- `journeys.search.phrases.<phrase>.fail`: Number of journeys that searched for `phrase` and didn't end in an install.

-### Are people aware of package pages?

-As already mentioned, we want package pages to be the go to place for users operating construct libraries.
-For that to happen, package pages should be exposed to as many people as possible.

-To ensure this, we look at the direct visits to package pages, and make sure its value is increasing over time.

-**Required metrics:**

-- `visits.packages.<package>`: Number of distinct visits to specific package pages.

 ### Which constructs are missing from the ecosystem?

 By detecting missing constructs, we can either explicitly act, or encourage the community to act in order to fill those gaps.

-To answer this, we want to identify hot search items that don't return any hits.
-For example, if we see `docker-compose` is being searched a lot, we can conclude that the community is looking for a `docker-compose` CDK.
-This can help detect entirely new domains that aren't being covered but should, as these will likely not manifest as feature requests in any of the existing CDKs.
+To answer this, we want to identify hot search phrases that don't return any hits.
+For example, if we see `docker-compose` is being searched a lot, we can conclude that the community is looking for a `docker-compose` related constructs.
+This can help detect entirely new domains that aren't being covered but should, as these will likely not manifest as feature requests in any of the existing construct repositories.

 **Required metrics:**

-- `search.terms.<term>`: Number of search queries for `term`.
+- `search.phrases.<phrase>`: Number of search queries for `phrase`.

 ## High Level Design